 Tracker certificates are characterized by the fact that they replicate the performance of an underlying asset.
 Investors in the certificate participate 1:1 in the performance (rising and falling prices) of the underlying assets—allowing for any management or index fee if applicable.
 Investors in tracker certificates bet on rising prices of the underlying assets.
 If the price trend goes against them, that is, when prices fall, investors bear the risk of loss.

-Tracker certificates can be issued open-ended—that is, without a fixed duration—or with a fixed duration.
-Open-ended tracker certificates are provided with an issuer’s call right.
+Tracker certificates can be issued open-end — that is, without a fixed duration — or with a fixed duration.
+Open-end tracker certificates are provided with an issuer’s call right.